JMantello/JMantello/README.md

 - Splunk
 - Datadog

+### Databases
+- MongoDB
+- PostgreSQL
+- SQL Server

 ## Projects
-Here are a some of the projects I've worked on that showcase my growth throughout my time with Renton Technical College, my intership with Envnestnet, and my current apprenticeship.
+I've had the opportunity to work on many projects during my current apprenticeship, my intership with Envnestnet, and my time with Renton Technical College.
+Here are some that I've worked on which showcase my growth as a developer over the last few years.

 ### Apprenticeship projects
 - [Secret Recepi API](https://github.com/jm-multiverse/secret-recipe) - This is a RESTful API built with Kotlin and Spring Boot.
 It allows users to create, read, update, and delete recipes, and includes advanced server-side features like authentication, authorization with Auth0, testing, and more (In progress).